Fitzentoaster/flaskdemo/README.md

 Well you'll have to pip install flask and stuff.
 We'll go over that later if you need.

 ## What's the deal?
-[https://www.youtube.com/watch?v=Jao3XiiXOPE] Gives a quick rundown
+[https://www.youtube.com/watch?v=Jao3XiiXOPE] Gives a quick rundown of how the site is constructed.

+The source, though, is more important.

 Basically, I wanted to show how quickly a site using our "stack" (minus databases) can be cooked up.
 It uses Flask-Sessions for logging in, we'd have to change some stuff for security reasons but